kafee651/open-patient-in-epic-with-create/README.md

 		* In the **Path** field, remove the “/FHIR/R4” portion of the path such that the Path = /api/AllergyIntolerance (for example)
 		* Replace **Epic_Auth_JWT** with the name of the Named Credential resulting from the MuleSoft Direct setup above (e.g. **Health_generic_system_app**)
 	* **Activate** your new Integration Procedure version
+ * Repeat for all HTTP Actions in each Integration Procedure in the package.

 <h4>Configure User and Patient API Input Parameters:</h4>